 The life of your window film will vary due to a variety of factors including:

 - The construction of your windows

 All quality window films for both residential and commercial uses are warranted by the film’s manufacturer.
-At the time of the printing of this booklet, most residential window films are warranted for at least ten years.
+Most residential window films come with a Lifetime Warranty while commercial and decorative films offer warranties up to 10 years.